Skip to main content

 Manage API Keys

-Generate, manage, and delete API Keys from your Bureau Dashboard with secure key usage and management best practices.
+Generate, manage, and delete API Keys from your ATNA Dashboard with secure key usage and management best practices.

 To generate a new API Credential (Credential ID + Credential Secret):

-Provide a name for the key.
-We recommend using a consistent naming convention (for example: <service_name>-<dd_mm_yyyy>-<hh_mm>) to make identification and management easier.
+5. Provide a name for the key.
+We recommend using a consistent naming convention, for example: <service_name>-<dd_mm_yyyy>-<hh_mm>.

 🛡️ Secure Storage of API Keys